alkaffdt/motorent_cons/README.md

 #### Flutter 3.32.8
 #### Supabase (Backend & Auth)
 #### Riverpod <br></br>
-Riverpod was the clear choice for us because it perfectly supports dynamic growth.
-It gives us minimal boilerplate and maximum flexibility, letting us ship fast now while staying confident the architecture won’t collapse when we scale the team, features, or platforms later.
+Riverpod was the clear choice for me because it perfectly supports dynamic growth.
+It gives me minimal boilerplate and maximum flexibility, letting me ship fast now while staying confident the architecture won’t collapse when we scale the team, features, or platforms later.

 <br></br>
 ## Room for improvements